nialldmarsh/Summeriser/README.md

 Welcome to the Summarizer Metrics project!
 This repository is dedicated to evaluating AI-generated summaries against incident data and human-written summaries using various metrics.
 The goal is to ensure the quality, completeness, and reliability of automated summarization tools in processing and presenting critical information.

+## Summarizer Modules

+We have implemented three summarization models:

+- **T5Summarizer**: Utilizes the T5 model for generating summaries.
+- **BartSummarizer**: Employs the BART model for summarization tasks.
+- **BertSummarizer**: Uses BERT for understanding and generating concise summaries.

 ## Model Summarization

 We utilize advanced natural language processing models to generate concise and accurate summaries of incident reports.
 The primary models employed include: